jeff-mos-def/jeffcamacho-micro/src/content/blog/20-PMP-Done/index.md

 ---

 I’m officially a Project Management Professional.
+After 20 years of thinking about this certification, *it's finally finished*.

 If you look at my original plan, I missed my completion date by about 8 months.
 I’d love to say it was all part of the strategy, but the truth is simpler: the material was harder to absorb than I expected, and the government shutdown threw a massive wrench in my schedule.
 The extra workload from the shutdown meant studying took a back seat to actual work for a while.